 - Baskets or pack will be provided for each lane and competitors should put all their clothing and bags into them.
 They will then be carried around to the other end of the lane, ready for the competitor to pick up his or her clothes when he or she has finished the race.

-- At the start Competitors will be instructed to put their shoulders under the water and in the start position competitors must visible hold the steps with one hand.
+- At the start Competitors will be instructed to put at least one shoulder under the water and in the start position competitors must visible hold the steps with one hand.
 Competitors will then be instructed to get on their marks, get set and then the claxon will sound, indicating the start of the race.

 - False starts will not be called back.
 Blatant false starts will result in disqualification.
 Minor false starts will result in a five second penalty being added onto the race time.
 The decision of the referee will be final.